xdmandy/WFB-NG-local/README.md

 ---
 ## These are commands I searched and ran and got everything in one place
-# Getting Started for rpi 5
+# Getting Started for your local system

 ## Installing Dependencies
 - Install patched RTL8812AU or RTL8812EU driver: